 In The First Heretic First Captain Sevetar of the Night Lords become the first to utter the phrase "Death to the False Emperor!", a Battlecry that followers of Chaos have been using for ten thousand years.

-Special mention to a side-revelation in Mechanicum.
+From Bad to Worse: A side-revelation in Mechanicum.
 Forget Chaos for a moment.
 Those puny bastards have only been around for a few tens of thousands of years.
 Sol, the heart of the Imperium and cradle of humanity, is home to the Void Dragon, a C'tan star god that could eat the Sun if it woke up on Mars.
-But it gets better still - the Void Dragon is the Machine God that the Mechanicum, essentially humanity's technological backbone, unknowingly worships, and its primary aspect is complete control over technology.
-And the God-Emperor who beat it up in the past is now on life support so even if he wasn't getting played all along by a nearly all-powerful, billions of years old God, he can't do a thing to stop it now.
-And this is a back burner problem.
+It gets worse- the Void Dragon is the Machine God that the Mechanicum, essentially humanity's technological backbone, unknowingly worships, and its primary aspect is complete control over technology.
+The God-Emperor who beat it up in the past is now on life support so even if he wasn't getting played all along by a nearly all-powerful, billions of years old God, he can't do a thing to stop it now.
+The method of keeping the Void Dragon sealed is probably lost forever because one of the party in Mechanicum stole the book needed to teach the Dragon's next keeper what he needs to know to do the job.
+Generally, people figure Zouche was the Deceiver in disguise.
+All of this is a back burner problem.

-God Emperor - Constantly talked about, rarely featured directly.
-When he does make an appearance, it's often a eerie yet awe inspiring experience for those involved.
+God Emperor: Constantly talked about, rarely featured directly.
+When he makes an appearance, it's often a eerie yet awe inspiring experience for those involved.

-Gone Horribly Right: Loken tells Karkasy to tell the truth, no matter how ugly and horrible it is, in Horus Rising.
-By False Gods, Karkasy is still telling the truth, as ugly and horrible as it is, by pretty much slandering the Imperium and supporting an outlawed cult.
+In Horus Rising, Loken tells Karkasy to tell the truth, no matter how ugly and horrible it is.
+By False Gods, Karkasy is still telling the truth, as ugly and horrible as it is, by slandering the Imperium and supporting an outlawed cult.
 Horus has Karkasy killed for it.

 Kasper Hawser: The unprecedented.
 Like...
 Astartes fighting Astartes?
 Like the Rout being called to sanction another legion?